theunknown86/unknown_sungrow/README.md

 If you're moving from another system, be sure to delete all entities and statistics or HA will mess up the naming.

 Feedback welcome

+Special note: we have registers for full PV Cut coming.
+Sungrow are rolling out new firmware and modbus specs to accomodate switching off ALL PV generation to facilitate max grid imports in case of negative pricing (Very handy in AU).
+As soon as Sungrow offer a public release i'll update this repo with the required info.